deer/three_fresh/README.md

 # Three Fresh

-This project is built with [Fresh](https://fresh.deno.dev/) and [Three.js](https://threejs.org/), leveraging the best of Deno's fresh framework for server-side rendering and Three.js for creating and displaying animated 3D computer graphics in a web browser.
+This project is built with [Fresh](https://fresh.deno.dev/) and [Three.js](https://threejs.org/), leveraging the best of Deno's Fresh framework for server-side rendering and Three.js for creating and displaying animated 3D computer graphics in a web browser.